shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/user-service.md

 ---
-title: User Service
+title: Digital Platform API - User Service
 description: Explore the User service, enabling member-level users to create, modify, and retrieve information about existing users. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# User service
+# Digital Platform API - User service

 "User" refers to people or groups able to log in to  or API.
 Users are classified by a `user_type`, which determines what type of information they have access to.
 This service allows member-level users to create other users, as well as modify and retrieve information about existing users.